artefactory/xhec-mlops-2025-project/README.md

 Welcome to your MLOps project!
 In this hands-on project, you'll build a complete machine learning system to predict the age of abalone (a type of sea snail) using physical measurements instead of the traditional time-consuming method of counting shell rings under a microscope.

-**Your Mission**: Transform a simple ML model into a production-ready system with automated training, deployment, and prediction capabilities.
+**Our Mission**: Transform a simple ML model into a production-ready system with automated training, deployment, and prediction capabilities.

 ## 📊 About the Dataset